 - Economic governance in the European Union

-- Public finance issues in the context of EMU
+- Public finance issues in the context of EMU, with particular attention to sovereign debt management.

 - The economic and institutional consequences of the Euro in the world monetary system.